simonsdave/cloudfeaster/README.md

 Development
 -----------
-The following (brief) instructions describe how to setup a your development environment.
+The following (brief) instructions describe how to setup a your development environment on Mac OS X.

 > Before you start working through the instructions below make sure you
 > have installed the components described above.
 In particular, if you don't install